 Over the years NPS has become incredibly popular.
 The metric helps measure customer loyalty in a matter of seconds.
 NPS surveys, when conducted helps you garner better response rates too.
 The respondents need not spend much time on such surveys, all they have to do is pick a score!

 But the metric that is apparently very simple can pose a threat when it comes to calculation.
 All your hard work can go down the drains if you are not adept at net promoter score calculation.
 Ultimately the overall net promoter score is what that provides you insights and guidance to take appropriate steps to fortify your company.
-Your calculation needs to be intact.
+Well, you can automate calculation with the help of a good NPS software.
+Well, if that’s not the case, then your calculation needs to be intact.
 There ought to be no room for errors because your NPS influences the future of your enterprise.

 There are various ways to calculate your net promoter score.
 In this article, we will be delving into how to calculate NPS in excel sheet.
 In other words, we will be helping you construct your own Net Promoter Score calculator in Excel.